 Some estimates place the release of marijuana breathalyzers to be in late 2020; however, it’s uncertain which law enforcement agencies will adopt their use.
 One of the main concerns is that everyone who uses marijuana has a different level of tolerance for the drug, depending on how long they’ve been using it.
 Someone who takes one bite of an edible and then drives could be too impaired to drive if it’s their very first experience with the drug, while a long-time marijuana user would likely avoid any impact.

 If you’ve been flagged for a marijuana DUI in West Palm Beach, consider working with an experienced drug and DUI lawyer to defend your case in court.

-Fight a Marijuana DUI With the Help of Gabriel Law Team
+Fight a Marijuana DUI With the Help of The Law Office of Gabriel & Gabriel

 Historically, the state of Florida has been fairly conservative regarding marijuana use.
 However, the state became the 22nd in the nation to approve medical marijuana in 2014.
 Many believe that the legalization of recreational marijuana is just around the corner.
 If you’re facing a DUI for marijuana use, there may be several defenses available.
-Attorney Brian P. Gabriel has defended DUI for more than 25 years in West Palm Beach, and he can present a strong and competent case while educating you on the judicial process.
+Attorney Brian P. Gabriel has defended DUI for more than 30 years in the West Palm Beach area, and he can present a strong and competent case while educating you on the judicial process.

 For a free consultation, call 561-622-5575 or complete a contact form.